bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 # Answers

 1. What is React JS and what problems does it try and solve?
+React is a javascript library for building web applications.
+It tries to solve the problem of managing complex state.

 1. What does it mean to _think_ in react?